-- Track your expenses – This one is crucial.
+- Track your expenses – This one is critical.
 Most people have no idea what they spend money on.
-Tracking your expenses will help you figure out how much you spend.
+Tracking your expenses will help you figure out what you spend your money on.

 - FIRE blogs – There are many great resources on financial independence now.
 Here is my list of great FIRE blogs to get you started.

 Alright, I’ll keep it short today.
 It is summer and I’m cutting way back on work (blogging.)
 This summer, I’m working 10-15 hours per week and I’ll focus on being a SAHD the rest of the time.
 It’s great.
 If you start your journey to financial independence in your early 20s, I’m pretty sure you’ll be able to retire by 40.

 In summary, my best advice to new college grads is to learn about financial independence.
 Just read and keep taking it in.
 You don’t need to get obsessed with financial independence right away.
 Learning about it will help you get started on the path to financial freedom.
 It’s like that movie Inception.
 Financial independence is an awesome concept.
 It will be stuck in the back of your mind and hopefully, you’ll look at money differently.
 Money isn’t just for spending.
 Money really means financial security and freedom.
 My life is 100x better now that we are financial independent.
 It is unbelievable.